 Growing Lots Urban Farm – ‘Purchasing Bed Prep Equipment’

 Racing Heart Farm – ‘Hoop House Renovation for Season Extension’

 Red Clover Herbal Apothecary – ‘Increase Herbal Tea and Extraction Production’

 Seven Songs Organic Farm – ‘Nutrition Fact Research and Shelf-Life Testing’

 Mill City Farmers Market started its grant program in 2013 as a way to support its farmers in times of crop loss and other hardship.
 Between 2013 and 2017 the Market granted over $66,000 to its vendors in the projects detailed below.
 The inception of the Market’s Charitable Fund in 2017 has allowed the Market to expand its grants to local farmers and food makers throughout the region who sustain a healthy, local food system.

 Mill City Farmers Market still offers its Farmer-In-Need Grant, designed to support farmers in time of hardship.
 The livelihood of a farm can be venerable to an array of unpredictable causes for hardship or loss.
 While these risks are inherent to farming, this grant is intended to provide support to those who experience extreme hardship.

-The Next Stage Grant program is sustained by donations from our generous market community and matching grants from CoBank and Compeer.
+The Next Stage Grant program is sustained by donations from our generous market community and matching grants from CoBank.
 We are honored to be stewards of this program.

 In accordance with IRS guidelines, your donation is tax deductible.